mathewdenison/Deduplication-App/README.md

-# NAS Deduplicator
+# File Deduplicator

-A high-performance, enterprise-grade C# utility designed to identify and isolate duplicate files on a NAS (Network Attached Storage) with maximum efficiency and data safety.
+A high-performance, enterprise-grade C# utility designed to identify and isolate duplicate files on a NAS (Network Attached Storage) or other storage types with maximum efficiency and data safety.

 ## Key Features